robinwassen/robinwassen.github.io/_posts/2017-09-10-climbing-documentaries.md

 Recently watched a bunch of climbing documentaries, so felt like compiling a list to help you keep your psych up during your rest day.

+Most descriptions and all images are borrowed from the movie sources, if you don't want me to use your text or want to add some documentary, feel free to shoot me an e-mail.

 ## Cerro Torre (01h 38min, Red Bull)

 ![Image of Cerro Torre movie](/img/climbing-movies-cerro-torre.jpg)